What is NC/AMB on Sony Headphones?

-On Sony headphones, the NC/AMB button is one of those things you start using without really thinking about it, depending on where you are and what you are doing at the moment.
-It lets you switch between noise cancelling and ambient sound, and NC stands for Noise Cancelling, while AMB means Ambient Sound.
+On Sony headphones, the NC/AMB button becomes intuitive with regular use.
+It lets you switch between noise cancelling and ambient sound modes based on your environment and activity.
+NC stands for Noise Cancelling, while AMB means Ambient Sound.

 Pressing the button cycles through three modes: Noise Cancelling, Ambient, and Off.
-In everyday use, it ends up being more useful than it looks at first, even though it sounds simple.
+This simple function proves more useful in daily life than it might initially appear.

 What Does NC/AMB Mean on Sony Headphones?